pyeventsourcing/eventsourcing/docs/topics/dcb.rst

 ~~~~~~

 Each event in DCB has one "type" string, some binary "data", and any number of "tag" strings.
-Recorded events also have an assigned "position" in the sequence, and for this reason are referred to as
+Recorded events have an assigned "position" in the sequence, and are called
 "sequenced events".
 These objects correspond to the :ref:`stored event <Stored event objects>` and
 :ref:`notification <Notification objects>` objects previously defined in this library.

 Reading
 ~~~~~~~

 When :ref:`reading <DCB recorders>` events from a DCB event store, a reader can supply a "query".
-A :ref:`query <DCB query>` has zero, one, or many "query items".
-Each :ref:`query item <DCB query item>` may have zero, one, or many "types", and zero, one, or many
+A :ref:`query <DCB query>` can have any number of "query items".
+Each :ref:`query item <DCB query item>` can have any number of "types" and "tags".
-"tags".
-Optionally, the reader can also specify a position in the sequence of recorded events after which events should be selected.
+A reader may also specify a sequence position after which events are selected.

-An event is selected by the query if it is matched by any of the query items.
-An event is matched by a query item if either the event's type is mentioned in the query item's collection of types, or if the query item has zero types, but then only if the event's tags are a superset of the query item's tags.
+An event is selected by the query if matched by any of the query items.
+An event is matched if the event's type is mentioned in the query item's types, or if the query item has zero types, and if all query item's tags are mentioned in the event's tags.

 In this way, a query item with more types will be more inclusive, and a query item with more tags will be more restrictive.
 Each query item will tend to add events to the set of events selected by the query.
 However, if a